ingeniousambivert/new/README.md

-# Portolio Of A Fullstack Dev
+# Portolio Of A Fullstack Developer

 Special Thanks to
 [ajlkn](https://twitter.com/ajlkn)